Deaf, Blind Dog Dumped In Bergen Industrial Area Last Year Dies

 Someone in another car saw Bruna, 16, being dumped on Industrial Avenue on Sept.
 1 and gave authorities the license plate number and a description of the vehicle, Bergen County SPCA officials said at the time.

-A Good Samaritan found her during a search and brought her to the Bergen County Animal Shelter .
+A Good Samaritan found the black and white Boston Terrier during a search and brought her to the Bergen County Animal Shelter .

 Investigators from Bergen County SPCA’s Law Enforcement Division issued a complaint against 59-year-old Tania Connelly of Fort Lee, charging her with “inflict[ing] unnecessary cruelty upon a living animal” by abandoning the aging dog in a public place.